itsallcode/openfasttrace-maven-plugin/README.md

 </configuration>
 ```

+This works similar to OFT's command line argument `--wanted-tags`.

-You can also specify the underscore `_` to import specification items without tags.
+You can specify the underscore `_` to import specification items without tags.

-You can also specify the tags on the command line: `-Dtags=prototype,mvp`
+You can also specify the tags to import using CLI option `-Dtags=prototype,mvp`.

 #### Report